Charters of Freedom: Constitution

 At first there was little interest in the parchment object itself.
-James Madison had custody of it as Secretary of State (1801-1809) but having left Washington DC, he had lost track of it in the years leading to his death.
+James Madison had custody of it as Secretary of State (1801–1809) but having left Washington DC, he had lost track of it in the years leading to his death.
 A publisher had access to it in 1846 for a book on the Constitution.
 In 1883, historian J. Franklin Jameson found the parchment folded in a small tin box on the floor of a closet at the State, War and Navy Building.
 In 1894 the State Department sealed the Declaration and Constitution between two glass plates and kept them in a safe.

-Librarian of Congress Herbert Putnam collected the Declaration and Constitution from the State Department safes and brought them to the Library of Congress in a mail wagon.
-Putnam requested funds to allow the documents to be put on display so "might be treated in such a way as, while fully safe-guarding them and giving them distinction, they should be open to inspection by the public at large".
-On March 12, 1922, $12,000 was approved and Francis Henry Bacon was appointed to design a shrine to house the documents.
-The two parchment documents were turned over to the Library of Congress by executive order, and on February 28, 1924, President Coolidge dedicated the bronze-and-marble shrine for public display of the Constitution at the library's headquarters.
-The parchments were laid over moisture-absorbing cellulose paper, vacuum-sealed between double panes of insulated plate glass, and protected from light by a gelatin film.
-Although building construction of the Archives Building was completed in 1935, in December 1941 they were moved from the Library of Congress and stored at the U.S. Bullion Depository, Fort Knox, Kentucky, until September 1944.
-In 1951, following a study by the National Bureau of Standards to protect from atmosphere, insects, mold and light, the parchments were re-encased with special light filters, inert helium gas and proper humidity.
-They were transferred to the National Archives in 1952.